 I wasn’t looking for a dentist when friends recommended I see Dr. Brown.
-But since I had considered the idea of having veneers to correct damage from a childhood injury, I decided to give her a try since I heard ‘she was the best.’
-Boy, am I ever grateful I took that advice!
+But, since I had considered the idea of having veneers to correct damage from a childhood injury.
+I decided to give her a try.
+Especially, since I heard she was the best.
+Thus, I am so grateful I took that advice!
 Dr. Brown is a true artist.
 I am amazed at her attention to detail.
-I am thrilled with how my new smile turned out!
+Moreover, I am thrilled with how my new smile turned out!

 TMJ Treatment and Occlusal Disease

 Millions of Americans suffer from chronic headaches, facial, jaw and neck pain.
 In some cases, this pain is due to Temporomandibular Joint Disorder (TMD) an imbalance in your occlusion (bite position).

 - Injury to your jaw, TMJ, or the muscles of your head and neck; trauma or whiplash can also lead to TMD.

 - Grinding or clenching your teeth, which puts a lot of pressure on the joint